 We participated in the French-African Young Leaders Program contributing to the emergence of the “next generation” of Franco-African leaders, who will be able, by their values and means of action, to meet the .../Read More.

 In 2019, EDOU was one of the three principal promoters of Girls Flourish (GF), a non-profit that worked with UN Women Uganda and Ministries of Gender and Education to developed, implement top-of-the-mind awareness .../Read More.

 We have leveraged the power of storytelling to advocate for access to affordable reproductive and maternal health services for low income persons.
 This is especially for women in remote and hard-to-reach areas as .../Read More.

 In 2019, we undertook a study and published the report “Unmasking the ghost of GBV among refugee girls and women” that documented forms of Gender Based Violence (GBV) among South Sudan refugee girls and women in .../Read More.

 In Kyankwanzi district, a rural district located 150km away from Kampala, lying in Uganda’s dry Cattle Corridor, accelerated climate changes characterized by unpredictable rainfall patterns resulted in water stress .../Read More.

-Be a Partner; be EDOU Ambassador today!
+Contact us, Be our Partner; Be EDOU Ambassador today!

 How to make your donation